Arizona’s Tax Credit Programs allow parents to actively promote the tax credit program for the tuition benefit of their students.

 - An Arizona taxpayer may make a recommended donation to AZTO suggesting your student for a tuition tax credit award.
 Donations are accepted online or by mail with a current year Donation Form.

 - Once AZTO’s board approves the recommended donation for your student, the award will be issued to the participating school at the next award cycle.

 - All donations made to AZTO are confidential.

 - Please understand all program eligibility and restrictions.

 The statutes governing Arizona’s tax credit programs for individuals allow donor recommendations.
 AZTO welcomes donor recommendations, as we feel those in the community offer an added layer of input regarding the need for tuition assistance.
-Although the program regulations allow donor recommendations, there are also rules governing this giving scenario.
+Although the program regulations allow donor recommendations, there are rules governing this giving scenario.

 - AZTO requires an annual application for each student.
 The application is reviewed and approved by AZTO’s board based on a number of factors (character, merit, community involvement, extracurricular activities, academics, leadership, financial need, family hardship, etc).
 Approval of a recommended tuition awards is not solely based on the donor’s recommendation.

 - A parent/guardian may NOT make a recommended donation for their own student.
 In divorce situations, this restriction includes the non-custodial parent even if the child is not being claimed as a dependent.